Skip to main content

 A BIS run that restores MAM RIDs from the EXEC file created by MAMBACKUP.

-When the MAM Installation has already been completed, and it is desired to activate this feature, MAM's Configuration Report (RID) may be updated directly.
+If MAM is already installed and you want to enable this feature, update MAM's Configuration Report (RID) directly.

 Example

-Assuming MAM's Run Drawer is "C", modify report 3C as follows:
+Assuming MAM's Run Drawer is C, modify report 3C:

 @LDV,P V072I5=0 . - RID FOR USERID/PASSWORD INFO (VER 8.00)